tilburgsciencehub/website/README.md

-# Tilburg Science Hub To Flask
+# Tilburg Science Hub (Flask)

-This is the repository thats hosts the news flask application for Tilburg Science Hub
+This is the repository thats hosts the flask application for Tilburg Science Hub.

+## Automatically Running the Website

+The easiest way to run Tilburg Science Hub is using Docker.

+- Install Docker and clone this repository.
+- Open the terminal at the repository's root directory and run the following commands: `docker compose build` and `docker compose up`.
+Use the flag `-d` to run `docker compose up -d` in detached state (so you can do something else after it has started)
+- Wait a bit for the website to be launched.
+If the process breaks, you likely dont' have sufficient memory.
+- Once docker has been launched, you can access the website locally at `http://localhost:8000`.
+- Press Ctrl + C in the terminal to quit.

+## Manually Running the Website

-## Install Packages
+### Install Packages
 ```
 pip install Flask-SQLAlchemy
 pip install SQLAlchemy